 Publications which originate from public sector bodies in the UK are assigned the Open Government Licence, which permits copying and re-use for any purpose, with attribution.

 Licensing agencies work on behalf of copyright owners by creating a legally-binding framework for use of copyright material, and collecting royalties for the rights-holder.

-The University of Hull pays for institution-wide licences which permit staff to make copies for students and researchers in accordance with licence terms:
+The University of Hull pays for institution-wide licences which permit staff to make copies for students in accordance with licence terms:

 For more information about reading lists and classroom use of licensed material, see the section of this guide For Teachers.